Best Online Craps Casinos

 Every bet in craps has different odds, and some are significantly more valuable than others.
 We’ve got some useful advice about the highest value bets below in our strategy section, but you can also see a list of classic craps bets below:

 - Come & Don’t Come Bets

 - Odds Bets

 - Big 6 and Big 8

 - Proposition Bets

-While some popular live dealer games like roulette, blackjack and poker have multiple variations that have been created especially for live online play, craps is a little different.
+While some popular online dealer games like roulette, blackjack and poker have multiple variations that have been created especially for online casino dealer play, crap is a little different.

-Live dealer craps largely sticks to the standard game, albeit with some little touches to make it even easier to play.
+Online dealer craps largely stick to the standard game, albeit with some little touches to make it even easier to play.

 The other is Easy Mode, where lots of the betting options are removed and you can just stick to the most straightforward bets only.

-If you want an alternative to live dealer craps you can always try First Person Craps, which is also produced by Evolution.
-In this version the results are determined via an RNG rather than physical dice, and the emphasis is instead placed on amazing digital graphics.
+If you want an alternative to online dealer craps you can always try First Person Craps, which is also produced by Evolution.
+In this version, the results are determined via an RNG rather than physical dice, and the emphasis is instead placed on amazing digital graphics.